Sosekie/Multi-modal-Input-for-Memo-Interaction/README.md

 - how much time it takes to recognize correctly the speech command
 - confront the speed text writing between keyboard typing and speech talk
 - confront speed merging between our modalities and the copy paste mouse/keyboard modality
+- Using as references System Usability Scale (SUS) or Usability Metric for User Experience (UMUX)

 ## Environment